ThatLinuxGuyYouKnow/summarize.ai/README.md

 # AI Summarizer

-A Flutter project that takes the links to articles and outputs a bulletpoint summary
+A Flutter project that takes the links to articles and outputs a bulletpoint summary.